-16.2 RESOLVED UNANIMOUSLY: That Finance Sub-Policy Committee:-

-- 1. Approves the Council accepting £2.427m of non-recurrent funding from the NHS South Yorkshire Integrated Care Board and thereby becoming the Accountable Body for such funding as set out in this Report. - 2.
-Approves the establishment of a grant fund(s) of a maximum £2m, with eligibility criteria to be agreed with NHS South Yorkshire Integrated Care Board, from which grants will be allocated to successful providers to

-- provide the additional social care support. - 3.
-Delegates authority to the Director of Adult Health and Social Care to set the eligibility criteria for the grant fund(s), in consultation with the NHS South Yorkshire Integrated Care Board, and to award any grants in excess of £50,000.
+- 15.2 Members raised questions and gave comments, and responses were given surrounding temporary funding and the new model of home care delivery. - 15.3 RESOLVED UNANIMOUSLY: That Finance Sub-Policy Committee:- - Approves the Council accepting £2.427m of non-recurrent funding from the NHS South Yorkshire Integrated Care Board and thereby becoming the Accountable Body for such funding as set out in this Report. - 2.
+Approves the establishment of a grant fund(s) of a maximum £2m, with eligibility criteria to be agreed with NHS South Yorkshire Integrated Care Board, from which grants will be allocated to successful providers to provide the additional social care support. - 3.
+Delegates authority to the Director of Adult Health and Social Care to set the eligibility criteria for the grant fund(s), in consultation with the NHS South Yorkshire Integrated Care Board, and to award any grants in excess of £50.000

-- 16.3.1 The additional social care support and funding will:- - Alleviate short and long-term pressures which will lead to people being discharged from hospital on a timely basis and within 48 hours of being 'Medically fit for discharge'. - Support the existing home care providers who are dealing with increased demand pressures. - Support and enable where possible the individual to return home if they are able to do so. - Reduce the number of people deconditioning due to extended stays in hospital. - Free up acute beds for other purpose - Support increased demand due to winter pressures and other spike in demand due to COVID/Flu etc
+- 15.4.1 The additional social care support and funding will:- - Alleviate short and long-term pressures which will lead to people being discharged from hospital on a timely basis and within 48 hours of being 'Medically fit for discharge'. - Support the existing home care providers who are dealing with increased demand pressures. - Support and enable where possible the individual to return home if they are able to do so. - Reduce the number of people deconditioning due to extended stays in hospital. - Free up acute beds for other purpose - Support increased demand due to winter pressures and other spike in demand due to COVID/Flu etc

-- The Council could decline the grant funding but it is anticipated that demand would still increase and there would be no additional funding to meet those costs.
-In addition, it is highly unlikely that the homecare sector could provide the additional capacity without the measures proposed in this Report. - The Council could agree to be Accountable Body for the funding but only look to directly provide additional capacity or contract for it without the grant funding arrangements proposed in this Report.
+- 15.5.1 The Council could decline the grant funding but it is anticipated that demand would still increase and there would be no additional funding to meet those costs.
+In addition, it is highly unlikely that the homecare sector could provide the additional capacity without the measures proposed in this Report. - 15.5.2 The Council could agree to be Accountable Body for the funding but only look to directly provide additional capacity or contract for it without the grant funding arrangements proposed in this Report.
 However, as above, it is highly unlikely that the homecare sector could provide the additional capacity without the grant funding measures proposed in this Report.
 It is believed that those grant funding arrangements will stimulate the market and enable them to increase capacity so that we are able to enter into additional call off contracts under existing contractual arrangements.